dhansel/IECDevice/README.md

   If you overload this function, make sure to call IECDevice::reset() from within your overloaded function.

-The following functions should be overloaded if the JiffyDos protocol should be supported.
+The following functions should be overloaded if you want to enable fast-load protocol support for your device.
-In most cases devices with JiffyDos support should be derived from the IECFileDevice class which handles JiffyDos support internally and you do not have to implement these functions.
+In most cases devices with fast-load support should be derived from the IECFileDevice class which handles fast-load support internally and you do not have to implement these functions.
-For more information see the [JiffyDos support](jiffydos-support) section below.

 - ```uint8_t peek()```
-  Called when the device is sending data using JiffyDos byte-by-byte protocol.
-  peek() will only be called if the last call to canRead() returned >0.
+  Called when the device is sending data using via some of the fast-load protocols. peek() will only be called if the last call to canRead() returned >0.
   peek() should return the next character that will be read with read().
   peek() is allowed to take an indefinite amount of time.

 - ```uint8_t read(uint8_t *buffer, uint8_t bufferSize)```
-  This function is called when the device is sending data using the JiffyDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, JiffyDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.

-The following function should be overloaded if the Epyx FastLoad protocol should be supported.
-In most cases devices with Epyx FastLoad support should be derived from the IECFileDevice class which handles Epyx FastLoad support internally and you do not have to implement these functions.
-For more information see the [Epyx FastLoad support](epyx-fastload-support) section below.

-- ```uint8_t read(uint8_t *buffer, uint8_t bufferSize)```
-  This function is called when the device is sending data using the Epyx FastLoad block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, Epyx FastLoad load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.
+  This function is called when the device is sending data using a block transfer protocol typically used by fast-loaders. read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, fast-load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.

-The following functions should be overloaded if the DolphinDos parallel protocol should be supported.
-In most cases devices with DolphinDos support should be derived from the IECFileDevice class which handles DolphinDos support internally and you do not have to implement these functions.
-For more information see the [DolphinDos support](#dolphindos-support) section below.

 - ```uint8_t write(uint8_t *buffer, uint8_t bufferSize, bool eoi)```
-  This function is only called when the device is receiving data using the DolphinDos block transfer (SAVE protocol). write() should process all the data in the buffer and return the number of bytes processed.
+  This function is only called when the device is receiving data using a block transfer protocol typically used by fast-loaders. write() should process all the data in the buffer and return the number of bytes processed.
   Returning a number lower than bufferSize signals an error condition.
-  The "eoi" parameter will be "true" if sender signaled that this is the final part of the transmission If write() is **not** overloaded, DolphinDos save performance will be several times slower than otherwise. write() is allowed to take an indefinite amount of time.
-- ```uint8_t peek()```
-  Called when the device is sending data using DolphinDos byte-by-byte protocol.
-  peek() will only be called if the last call to canRead() returned >0.
-  peek() should return the next character that will be read with read().
-  peek() is allowed to take an indefinite amount of time.
-- ```uint8_t read(uint8_t *buffer, uint8_t bufferSize)```
-  This function is only called when the device is sending data using the DolphinDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, DolphinDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.
-- ```void enableDolphinBurstMode(bool enable)```, ```void dolphinBurstReceiveRequest()```, ```void dolphinBurstTransmitRequest()```
-  In DolphinDos, the burst (fast) transfer mode is controlled by commands sent via the command channel (channel 15).
-During a LOAD/SAVE operation, the host will send "XQ"/"XZ" on the command channel which then should cause the device to confirm the burst transmission.
-Since the low-level IECDevice class itself does not handle the command channel, it provides functions for a higher-level class to signal the burst request: Call dolphinBurstTransmitRequest() if "XQ" is received on the command channel.
-  Call dolphinBurstReceiveRequest() if "XZ" is received on the command channel.
-You can also call enableDolphinBurstMode() to enable/disable support of burst transfers ("XF+"/"XF-" DolphinDos command).

-The following functions should be overloaded if the SpeedDos parallel protocol should be supported.
-In most cases devices with SpeedDos support should be derived from the IECFileDevice class which handles SpeedDos support internally and you do not have to implement these functions.
-For more information see the [SpeedDos support](#speeddos-support) section below.

-- ```uint8_t write(uint8_t *buffer, uint8_t bufferSize, bool eoi)```
-  This function is only called when the device is receiving data using the SpeedDos block transfer (SAVE protocol). write() should process all the data in the buffer and return the number of bytes processed.
-  Returning a number lower than bufferSize signals an error condition.
-  The "eoi" parameter will be "true" if sender signaled that this is the final part of the transmission If write() is **not** overloaded, SpeedDos save performance will be several times slower than otherwise. write() is allowed to take an indefinite amount of time.
+  The "eoi" parameter will be "true" if sender signaled that this is the final part of the transmission If write() is **not** overloaded, fast-save performance will be several times slower than otherwise. write() is allowed to take an indefinite amount of time.
-- ```uint8_t peek()```
-  Called when the device is sending data using SpeedDos byte-by-byte protocol.
-  peek() will only be called if the last call to canRead() returned >0.
-  peek() should return the next character that will be read with read().
-  peek() is allowed to take an indefinite amount of time.
-- ```uint8_t read(uint8_t *buffer, uint8_t bufferSize)```
-  This function is only called when the device is sending data using the SpeedDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, SpeedDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.

 ## IECFileDevice class reference